Westside Family Handbook

 Westside School assumes the right to include any student’s photo in both print and web publications unless otherwise notified by a family in writing.
 Our policy is to publish only the first name of any student mentioned in publications or on social media.
 In all cases, the use of that media is intended solely for the promotion of Westside School.

 Families may request that the school not publicly publish or distribute images of their child.
-To do so, please send an email request to our Communications & Marketing Associate, Shoshannah Hoffman, at shoshannahh@westsideschool.org.
+To do so, please send an email request to our Communications & Marketing Specialist, Shoshannah Hoffman, at shoshannahh@westsideschool.org.

 TECHNOLOGY AT WESTSIDE